chriskthomas/linkfree-generator/CONTRIBUTING.md

 Please make pull requests to the `main` branch (which is the default).
 Once merged, contributors can test updates on [linkfree.fly.dev](https://linkfree.fly.dev).
 If everything looks good, we can sync the new changes to the production branch which deploys to [linkfree.ckt.im](https://linkfree.ckt.im).

+## Development environment

+This project is written in php and is inteded to work with the php development server.
+After cloning the repository, just run ``cd src && php -S localhost:8000` to set up your own local version acessible from <http://localhost:8000> in your browser.
+You can also test with docker, but it is less convenient for development.

 ## Code of Conduct

 This project is committed to a welcoming and inclusive environment.
 Please be respectful of all contributors, regardless of their background or experience.